Inner Product in Highest-Weight Representation: Preliminary on Highest-Weight Representations

-In the Chevalley basis of a Lie algebra $\mathfrak{g}$, for a simple root $\alpha_i$, we denote the corresponding raising and lowering operators by $E^\pm_i$, and the corresponding coroot by $H_i$.
-Then the commutation relations of these operators are
+In the Chevalley basis of a Lie algebra $\mathfrak{g}$, the corresponding raising and lowering operators are denoted by $E_i^{\pm}$ for a simple root $\alpha_i$, and the operators corresponding to the coroots are denoted by $H_i$.
+The commutation relations of these operators are given by